the1laz/RF24js/README.md

 # RF24js
-Javascript library compatible with the Arduino RF24 library
+Javascript library compatible with the Arduino RF24 library, not working yet.